 at her.
 Needless to say, that takes practice.)

-Mom does NOT use the time in the bathroom to review all the reasons her child is an mean brat who is on track to becoming an axe murderer.
-Instead, she
+Mom does NOT use the time in the bathroom to review all the reasons her child is an mean brat who is on track to become a criminal.
+Instead, she tenderly

-tenderly washes her arm to calm the wounded child inside her who wants revenge.
+washes her arm to calm the wounded child inside her who wants revenge.
 She counts to ten, taking deep breaths.
-She reminds herself that her
+She reminds herself that her child is

 In other words, she resists sliding onto the low road.
 Instead of giving in to her fear and anger, she chooses love.